fattymiller/paperclip_torrent/README.md

 #### Retrieving records
 If your model responds to `torrent_results`, you can call `<attachment_field>.torrent_files` at any time to fetch available torrent keys.

-This method will result in a hash of torrent key and file instance.
+This method will result in a hash of torrent key and file properties hash: `{ torrent_file: TorrentFile, dirty: boolean }`.

 If the file instance is nil, you can fetch the paperclip record by calling `<attachment_field>.torrent_file(torrent_key)`.
 From here you can access the file path or URL as normal.